Skip to main content

 Immigration

-The OP (Occupation Permit) is a combined work and residence permit which allows foreign nationals to work and reside in Mauritius under three categories: Investor, Professional and Self-Employed).
+The Occupation Permit is a combined work and residence permit that allows eligible foreign nationals to work and reside in Mauritius under the Investor, Professional and Self-Employed categories.

 eor